What is Work Share?

 As an employee, you cannot apply for Work Share.
 Only employers can apply to participate in the program.
 Employers are eligible for Work Share if they have three or more employees and those employees are eligible for unemployment insurance benefits.

-The employees covered by a Work Share plan must have their hours reduced by at least 20% but not more than 40%, must be available for work, and must have worked for the employer full-time continuously for six months or part-time for one year.
-Also, the employees covered by the Work Share plan cannot be seasonal workers.
+The employees covered by a Work Share plan must have their hours reduced by at least 10% but not more than 50%, must be able and available for work.
+The employees covered by the Work Share plan cannot be seasonal workers.

 Work Share plans last up to one year.
 The Employment Department will review eligibility if an employee is no longer available to work for that employer.